-When we nurture the mother, we nurture the whole family…
+When we nurture mothers, we nurture the whole family…

-Pacific Post Partum Support Society has been supporting women and their families experiencing postpartum distress, depression and anxiety since 1971.
+Pacific Post Partum Support Society has been supporting mothers and their families experiencing postpartum distress, depression and anxiety since 1971.
 Developed as a grass roots initiative, a small group of women began meeting at the Vancouver Crisis Line office to share their experiences and support each other around postpartum issues.
-This established the pattern for our treatment model: women supporting women.
+This established the pattern for our treatment model: mothers supporting mothers.
 This was a new approach to addressing the issues of postpartum depression and one that has since influenced changes in postpartum support.

 “I credit the PPPSS with saving my life, a bit of a dramatic claim, but true.”

-Experienced postpartum counsellors offer telephone counselling, postpartum support information and referrals to women and their families, six days a week.
+Experienced postpartum counsellors offer telephone counselling, postpartum support information and referrals to mothers and their families.
 Women may self-refer but many referrals also come from physicians and public health nurses.
 An initial intake call is a way for the client to connect with the counsellor and assess if our services are a fit for them.
-This might result in follow up support based on the client’s needs.
-Our Society handles approximately 3500 telephone calls annually.
-Our telephone support line for Metro Vancouver (Lower Mainland) is 604-255-7999.
-We are excited to be able to offer a new toll free line (1-855-255-7999) to women and families throughout BC.
-Our phone support hours are Monday- Friday 10am- 4 pm and Saturday, on call from 12am- 4pm.
+This might result in follow-up support based on the client’s needs.
+Our Society handles approximately 4,000 telephone calls annually.
+Our telephone support line for Metro Vancouver (Lower Mainland) is 604.255.7999 and our toll free for outside the Lower Mainland is 1.855.255.7999.
+Click here for current phone support hours.

 “During a phone call from PPPSS I began to feel that I could be myself without worrying that people might think I was crazy or weird.
 It was after that phone call that I started remembering that I could be myself.”